-NCECA expects that all Concurrent Exhibitions will maintain levels of professionalism and be accessible to the public during all hours that are provided to NCECA for publication in the conference app and exhibition guide.
+NCECA expects that all Concurrent Exhibitions will maintain professionalism and be accessible to the public during all the hours provided to NCECA for publication in the conference app and exhibition guide.

-All exhibitions will be required to provide pertinent information on their exhibitions on a timeline that corresponds to NCECA’s app and print promotion deadlines.
-In general final information will be due for publication prior to the end of December 2015.
-NCECA may be unable to accommodate changes or additions to published information later than this date.
+All exhibitions will be required to provide pertinent information on their exhibitions on a timeline corresponding to NCECA’s app and print promotion deadlines.
+In general, final information will be due for publication by mid-October 2022.
+NCECA may not accommodate changes or additions to published information later than this date.

 Signage, labels, and price lists (except in instances where works are unavailable for purchase) are fundamental requirements of all Concurrent Exhibitions.